- Abstract class

 type AnimationEvents = Exclude<Event, "scroll">;

-You can exclude multiple values at once by using another union as the second parameter.
+You can remove more than one value at a time using a union in the second parameter.

 type Color = "red" | "green" | "blue" | "yellow";